‘Jersey Shore’ Star Mike ‘The Situation’ Sorrentino Gets Prison Sentence Delayed So He Can Shoot The Show

 — Jersey Shore (@JerseyShore) June 8, 2018

-There’s no word yet on whether The Situation will claim that, at the time, he was high on various substances, since he recently declared that he was celebrating two years of sobriety.
+There’s no word yet on whether Sorrentino will claim that, at the time, he was high on various substances, since he recently declared that he was celebrating two years of sobriety.

-Alas, all is not terrible on the Jersey Shore front for the Sorrentino family: The Situation recently proposed to his longtime girlfriend, Lauren Pesce, and she of course accepted.
+Alas, all is not terrible on the Jersey Shore front for the Sorrentino family.
+The Situation recently proposed to his longtime girlfriend, Lauren Pesce, and she, of course, accepted.